16 Fantastic Day Trips from Paris by Train

 With your time in town, you can explore the city’s many museums and historic sites, including the Joan of Arc Museum (a multimedia, documentary-style retelling of Joan’s story) and the Rouen Cathedral, which is one of the most picturesque in all of France.

-This town isn’t just about its historic sites though, as Rouen is also home to an incredibly charming old town, filled with quaint narrow streets, gardens, half-timbered houses, cute cafes, and locally-owned shops.
+This town isn’t just about its historic sites, though.
+Rouen is also home to an incredibly charming old town, filled with quaint narrow streets, gardens, half-timbered houses, cute cafes, and small locally-owned shops.

-To better feel the local vibes in Rouen, you need to try the local foods!
-Rouen is known for its delicious cuisine, including cheese such as Carré de Bray and Brillat-Savarin (one of my personal faves!), as well as dishes like duck confit, tripe, and calvados (apple brandy).
-You can try these dishes at many local restaurants or markets.
+To get a better sense of the local culture in Rouen, you need to try the local food!
+Rouen is known for its unique regional cuisine, including cheese such as Carré de Bray and Brillat-Savarin (one of my personal faves!), as well as dishes like duck confit, tripe, and calvados (apple brandy).

 How To Buy Train Tickets In Paris